chriskiehl/quick-validate/README.md

-auto-validate
+quick-validate
 =============

-One-click HTML validation for all files in your project folder
+One-click HTML/CSS validation for all files in your project folder

 Auto-validate loops through your project folder and submits all HTML files to the W3C Markup Service for compliance validation.
 Useful if you have a ton of